crossplane/docs/content/master/concepts/pods.md

 The RBAC manager pod supports two policy options:
 * `All` - The default policy, configures and manages all RBAC capabilities.
-* `Basic` - Only manage policies related to Composite resources.
+* `Basic` - Doesn't enable namespaced RBAC roles.

-Use the `Basic` policy option when manually assigning RBAC policies to Crossplane providers and provider resources.
-The RBAC manager still creates cluster roles for composite resources.
+Using the `Basic` policy option prevents creating namespaced Crossplane RBAC roles and attaching RBAC annotations to Claims.

 Change from the default `All` to the `Basic` policy with the `-m Basic` pod argument.